Assessment, cheap spares, tough competition make repair market a challenging place. Here's how?

 Day 1: 23rd Dec

 The screen of the mobile phone was broken.
 The impact must have been very high, I could see the inner layers(!).
-Since we were in Delhi, we headed to Nehru Place, known for handling exactly this kind of repair.
+Since we were in Delhi, we head to Nehru Place, known for handling exactly this kind of repair.

-The first repairer we spoke to has a shop near the exit of the Nehru Enclave metro station.
+The first repairer we speak to has a shop near the exit of the Nehru Enclave metro station.
 The shop is small-hardly 6’ wide by 5’ deep.
 But there is a narrow but steep ladder disappearing into the mezzanine above.
 That is his workspace.
 He is referred to by others as an Ustad.
 He trained many boys in this trade of mobile repair.

-We left the shop a bit confused....
+We leave the shop a bit confused....

 The screen of the mobile phone was broken.
 The impact must have been very high, I could see the inner layers(!).
-Since we were in Delhi, we headed to Nehru Place, known for handling exactly this kind of repair.
+Since we were in Delhi, we head to Nehru Place, known for handling exactly this kind of repair.

 ![]() |